xesscorp/StickIt-RotaryEncoder/FPGA/RotaryEncoderTest/README.md

 `RotaryEncoderTest.ucf`: Pin assignments for connecting the XuLA2 FPGA board to the StickIt!
 Rotary Encoder V2.0 module via the StickIt! motherboard.
-   (Use `gxsconn` tool to generate pin mappings.
+   (Use the `gxsconn` tool to generate pin mappings.
 Install it with `pip install xsconnect`.)

 `RotaryEncoderTest.xise`: The Xilinx ISE project file that ties all the previous files together.